AppleGamer22/applegamer22.github.io/content/posts/yubikey/index.md

 ---
-title: Git Commit Signing with GPG & YubiKey
+title: YubiKey for GPG & SSH
-description: Git Commit Signing with GPG and YubiKey
+description: YubiKey for GPG & SSH
 date: 2024-01-01
-tags: [Git, GitHub, GPG, YubiKey]
+tags: [Git, GitHub, GPG, SSH, YubiKey, Nix]
 ---
 After learning about how GitHub displays names and profile pictures next to commits, and how this mechanism can be [abused](https://dev.to/martiliones/how-i-got-linus-torvalds-in-my-contributors-on-github-3k4g) rather easily, I decided to enhance the integrity of my public-facing activity on GitHub by attaching digital signatures to my commits.